Conclusions

 The results of the 2023 Index offer interesting insights into the evolution of illicit economies, the actors involved and the efficacy of resilience measures designed to counter the threat of organized crime.

 Major global events unfolding over the last two years, combined with the lingering effects of a major pandemic, have given rise to a fractured, divided, conflictual world.
-Economic and social inequality, and political instability and conflict became more accentuated than ever before in recent times, and this had a momentous impact on global organized criminality.
+In recent times, economic and social inequality, and political instability and conflict have become more accentuated than ever before, and this has had a momentous impact on global organized criminality.

 It quickly became clear that COVID-19 did not deal a decisive blow to the global illicit economy.
 And as the pandemic dwindled, criminals reoccupied old territories while keeping a firm grip on new sources of revenue.
 Nations around the world were forced to reckon with the reality that organized crime had shown no signs of slowing down, but quite the opposite, had increased over the past two years.
 States appear to be unable to keep pace with the growing threat posed by organized crime, which has contributed to a widening gap between criminality and resilience.
 The percentage of the global population living in countries characterized by high levels of criminality has increased since 2021, while levels of resilience overall have remained the same.